pliyo/learning-notes/podcasts/the-importance-of-technical-leadership.md

 - `Tell us about encouraging 30% of time doing code`

   - I value feedback loop [...]
 They need to code so they can understand the decisions they make, and it's good that you are able to make decisions.
 It's hard to do that if you don't have the respect of the people.
+(Coding will give that)

 - `What's your thought as you get further up away from the code?`